prairiewest/simple-tweet-scraping/README.md

 # simple-tweet-scraping
-Very simple python script that queries the public Twitter API
+Very simple python script that queries the Twitter API

 You can call it with multiple keywords or hashtags at once, and it will query them all.
 Like this: